mdolab/pyoptsparse/paper/paper.md

 By separating the optimization problem definition from the optimizer used, pyOptSparse is able to apply the scaling automatically and consistently to any chosen optimizer.
 Since the optimization problem is always defined in the physical, user-defined space, bounds on the design variables and constraints do not need to be modified when applying a different scaling.
 Furthermore, for gradient-based optimizers, all the derivatives are scaled automatically and consistently without any effort from the user.
-The only thing to specify is a `scale=` option when defining design variables, objective and constraints, and to change the scaling amounts to changing a single number.
+The only thing to specify is a `scale` option when defining design variables, objective and constraints, and to change the scaling amounts to changing a single number.
+This is particularly useful in engineering applications, where the physical quantities can sometimes cause undesirable problem scaling, and leading to poor optimization convergence. pyOptSparse allows the user to adjust problem scaling for each design variable, constraint and objective separately, without needing to change the bound specification or derivative computation.

 ## Parallel execution
 pyOptSparse offers parallel execution in three ways.